 Today you can find Mary Pickford on the Hollywood Walk of Fame, and there is a theatre named in her honour at the Library of Congress.
 She forged a path for many other film stars to come after her and was an important figure in the world of filmmaking.

 If you have any home films of your own on cine reels, make sure you back them up onto a more reliable format so you can keep your footage safe.
-We can provide you with a cine film to DVD or cine film to digital transfer.
+We can provide you with a cine film transfer and cine film to digital.
 Contact us today to find out more.